ramseyjiang/go_mid_to_senior/patterns/behavioral/template/readme.md

 1. To define the steps of an algorithm in a base class.
 2. To allow subclasses to implement specific behaviors that can vary.
 3. To avoid code duplication by providing a common code structure.

+The template pattern is similar with strategy pattern, but they are different.
+The Template Pattern is used to define a common structure for a family of related algorithms, while the Strategy Pattern is used to define a family of interchangeable algorithms that can be selected at runtime.